University of California, Irvine: Anteater as mascot

 The anteater was chosen in 1965 when students were allowed to submit mascot candidates, which would be voted on in a campus election.
 Three undergraduates named Pat Glasgow, Bob Ernst, and Schuyler Hadley Basset III were credited with choosing the anteater and designing a cartoon representation, having been disappointed with other candidates such as a roadrunner, unicorn, seahawk and golden bison.

 While often attributed to the Johnny Hart comic strip B.C., the original anteater design was based on the Playboy bunny.
-In November 1965, the UCI students officially voted on the anteater.
-In a special follow-up election, students opted for a mascot based on the B.C. anteater over the Playboy version.

-A hand signal called "Rip'em 'Eaters" was created by Blake Sasaki and Dennis Wisco in 2001.
-When attacked, an anteater sits in a tripodal position with its hind feet and tail and tears and "rips" at its predator.
-The hand signal is done by touching the tips of the two middle fingers with the thumb, and sliding the thumb back, making the pinky and index finger the ears and the fingers in the middle the snout of the anteater.

 In August 2007, a small stuffed anteater accompanied astronaut Tracy Caldwell on Space Shuttle Endeavour mission STS-118.

 Following the 2015 men's basketball team's inaugural appearance in the NCAA Division I tournament, Mashable named Peter the Anteater the winner of its "Mascot Madness" tournament.
 The mascot also appeared on an episode of Conan.

+Since 2019, anonymous students distribute "Petr [sic] stickers", a satiric misspelling of Peter.
+These stickers are designed with unique designs in limited quantities, and the distribution location is posted on Instagram spontaneously, encouraging students to run to collect them.